A free companion website offers self-assessment material and access to the highly acclaimed NeuroLab resources

-The much-anticipated new edition of this well-established and highly readable introduction to neurophysiology succeeds in integrating the disciplines of neurology and neuroscience with an emphasis on principles and functional concepts.
+The latest edition of this well-established, accessible introduction to neurophysiology succeeds in integrating the disciplines of neurology and neuroscience with an emphasis on principles and functional concepts.

-Full of clear explanatory diagrams, Neurophysiology: A conceptual approach is an unrivalled "one-stop shop" for students of medicine, physiology and applied physiology, neurophysiology, neuroscience and other bioscience courses looking for a comprehensive, integrated introduction to the challenging disciplines of neuroscience and neurology.
+Full of color explanatory diagrams, Neurophysiology: A conceptual approach, Fifth edition is an unrivalled "one-stop shop" for students of medicine, physiology and applied physiology, neurophysiology, neuroscience, and other bioscience courses looking for an integrated introduction to the challenging disciplines of neuroscience and neurology.

 Roger Carpenter is Professor of Oculomotor Physiology, University of Cambridge, and Fellow, Gonville and Caius College, Cambridge, UK